Valaa-Technologies/valaa-vault/docs/AUTH-AUTH-ARCH.md

 #### 1.4.4.2.
 Session lifecycle management

-The session-guard can be specified to always require session partition be part of all command transactions where session-guard is used to sign commands targeting other partitions.
-If session partition is missing the authority shall reject the command; if it doesn't this results in an audition violation which the vid-server can detect.
+The session-guard can be specified to always require session chronicle be part of all command transactions where session-guard is used to sign commands targeting other chronicles.
+If session chronicle is missing the authority shall reject the command; if it doesn't this results in an audition violation which the vid-server can detect.

-The trivial way to terminate a session early is to freeze the session partition (or destroy its root, which freezes the partition).
+The trivial way to terminate a session early is to freeze the session chronicle (or destroy its root, which freezes the chronicle).
-A simple way to revoke session access token(s) and inflict automatic token refresh process is to change the session-guard associated with the session partition.
+A simple way to revoke session access token(s) and inflict automatic token refresh process is to change the session-guard associated with the session chronicle.
 Either way, command transactions sent by the client application will then be rejected by the authority.
 This allows the vapp-worker to inform the user-agent to use its possible refresh-token to refresh its access-token or if there is none